John Carradine: Career

 Carradine's first film credit was Tol'able David (1930), but he claimed to have done 70 pictures before getting billing.
 Carradine claimed to have tested, as an unknown – along with well-known leading men Conrad Veidt, William Courtenay, Paul Muni, and Ian Keith – for the title role in Dracula, but the historical record does not support the claim.
 The part eventually went to Bela Lugosi.
 Carradine later played the Count in the 1940s Universal Studios Dracula sequels House of Frankenstein and House of Dracula.
 Carradine also claimed to have tested for the monster role in Frankenstein (1931), though again, no account exists other than his own that he actually did so.
 By 1933, he was being credited as John Peter Richmond, perhaps in honor of his friend, John Barrymore.
 He adopted the stage name "John Carradine" in 1935, and legally took the name as his own two years later.
-In 1935's Bride of Frankenstein, Carradine had a brief uncredited walk on role as a hunter in the forest.
+In 1935's Bride of Frankenstein, Carradine had a brief uncredited walk-on role as a hunter in the forest.

-On April 11, 1934, Wilfred Talbot Smith and Regina Kahl of the O.T.O.
-Agape Lodge held a "Crowley Night on Winona Blvd".
+On April 11, 1934, Wilfred Talbot Smith and Regina Kahl of Ordo Templi Orientis held a "Crowley Night on Winona Blvd" at Agape Lodge.
 Martin Starr recounts that "It included a program of recitation of (Aleister) Crowley's poetry, rituals and sacred texts...One surprising name was among the participants: the stage and motion picture actor John Carradine...who read the Crowley poem, "O Madonna of the Golden Eyes."

 By 1936, Carradine had become a member of John Ford's stock company and appeared in The Prisoner of Shark Island.
 In total, he made 11 pictures with Ford, including his first important role, as Preacher Casy in The Grapes of Wrath (1940).
 Other Ford films in which Carradine appeared include The Man Who Shot Liberty Valance (1962) and Stagecoach (1939).

-He also portrayed the Biblical hero Aaron in DeMille's The Ten Commandments (1956), and he dominated Hitler's Madman (1943) as Reinhard Heydrich.
+He also portrayed the Biblical hero Aaron in DeMille's The Ten Commandments (1956), he dominated Hitler's Madman (1943) as Reinhard Heydrich, and he portrayed Bob Ford in Henry King's 20th Century Fox production Jesse James (1939), among many many others during this time frame.